bojanvandamme/DataVisualisation18-19/README.md

 ## Assignment 4
 #### Process
-I wanted to do something with the sizes of different LEGO sets. so I found a dataset online with all the LEGO sets created since 1949 with the amount of bricks of each.
+I wanted to do something with the sizes of different LEGO sets.
+So I found a dataset online with all the LEGO sets created since 1949 with the amount of bricks of each.

 I then imported this CSV file into Node Box and created a visualisation that goes over every year, and visualises the top 5 biggest boxes.
 After that I exported all the needed images of a range from 1949-2019.
 I then created a Premiere Pro sequence which resulted in my slow video.